BRC20 Pinning Attack: Attack Insights

-\textbf{Pinning attack extension.} We discovered that multiple platforms supporting the PSBT (Partially Signed Bitcoin Transaction) mechanism may also be susceptible to our attack.

-PSBT~\cite{bip174} is a Bitcoin transaction format that allows multiple parties to collaborate in signing a transaction.
-Several inscription trading platforms, such as Ordinals Wallet, utilize PSBT to enable secure and trustless transactions.

-Because a PSBT remains only partially signed, it does not complete as a full transaction on the Bitcoin network until confirmed.
-As long as the transaction is unconfirmed, it remains in a "pending" state in the mempool.
-This mechanism can introduce vulnerabilities in specific scenarios.
-For example, if a platform only allows one buyer to lock in the transaction, only the original buyer can continue modifying the PSBT through RBF.
-Although unconfirmed by miners, the platform won’t release the PSBT back to the market for other buyers to access.
-As a result, an attacker could leverage \textit{low-fee pinning techniques} to occupy the transaction signature for an extended period, blocking other buyers from completing the purchase until the mempool clears the transaction.

-Beyong attacks in PSBT-supported platforms, another challenge is the development of effective timeout mechanisms to prevent a single buyer from indefinitely holding a transaction.
-Another area for exploration is the implementation of multi-party verification processes that could allow other buyers to compete for a transaction if the original buyer’s transaction is pending for an extended period.
+\textbf{Pinning attack extension.} Our findings suggest that platforms leveraging PSBT (Partially Signed Bitcoin Transactions~\cite{bip174}), such as Ordinals Wallet, may also be vulnerable to pinning attacks.
+Since PSBTs remain in a partially signed state until fully confirmed, attackers can exploit low-fee pinning to monopolise pending transactions, preventing others from finalising purchases.
+This highlights the need for new timeout or auction mechanisms to prevent indefinite PSBT lockups and ensure fair market access.

-\textbf{Fee distribution in $\mathsf{transfer}$}.
-Another open problem for exploration is to investigate how transaction fees ($f_\text{tx}$) are distributed between the two transactions — \textbf{\textit{Tx1}} (inscribed transfer) and \textbf{\textit{Tx2}} (executed transfer) — in the BRC20 protocol.
-While our empirical findings indicate that the $f_\text{tx}$ for \textbf{\textit{Tx2}} is often 3 to 5 times higher than \textbf{\textit{Tx1}}, the protocol’s specific mechanism for determining these allocations remains unclear.
-This distribution is crucial for developing countermeasures against pinning attacks, as attackers exploit this discrepancy to manipulate transaction confirmation times.
+\textbf{Fee distribution in transfers.} An open challenge lies in understanding how transaction fees ($f_\text{tx}$) are allocated between the two steps of BRC20 token transfers: \textbf{\textit{Tx1}} (which inscribes the transfer intent) and \textbf{\textit{Tx2}} (which executes the actual transfer).
+Our empirical observations suggest that \textbf{\textit{Tx2}} typically incurs a fee 3 to 5 times higher than \textbf{\textit{Tx1}}.
+However, the underlying protocol logic governing this fee allocation remains poorly documented.
+Clarifying this mechanism is critical for designing effective defenses, as adversaries can exploit the fee asymmetry to selectively delay \textbf{\textit{Tx2}} and launch pinning attacks.